michaelbZA/my-website/content/posts/fc-series/06-month-end-close-process-transformation.md

 According to Parmenter's research, these are the most common bottlenecks in the month-end process:

 1. **Intercompany reconciliations** - Discrepancies between related entities
-2. **Fixed asset accounting** - Late capitalization of projects and additions
+2. **Fixed asset accounting** - Late capitalisation of projects and additions
 3. **Inventory valuation** - Delayed count information or complex calculations
 4. **Revenue recognition** - Manual calculations for complex contracts
 5. **Accruals and provisions** - Waiting for information from operations